duckduckgo/duckduckgo-documentation/duckduckhack/resources/other_development_environments.md

 git clone URL
 ```

-_**If your Github password doesn't work**, you may need to enter a [Personal Access Token](https://github.com/settings/applications) instead.
-Simply copy and paste your token from your Github [Application Settings](https://github.com/settings/applications).
+_**If your Github password doesn't work**, you may need to enter a [Personal Access Token](https://github.com/settings/tokens) instead.
+Simply copy and paste your token from your [Github Settings](https://github.com/settings/tokens).
 (This happens if you have set up [Github's Two-Factor Authentication](https://github.com/blog/1614-two-factor-authentication) feature.)_

 #### Happy Hacking!